lluisalemanypuig/lgraph/README.md

 	a value to Q to determine the number of steps of the switching model algorithm.
 		- ./csn (..) -sw --Q 10

 	5. Centrality and clustering metrics can be calculated if the appropriate parameters are passed to the program.
 		- ./csn (..) --gcc		: Global Clustering Coefficient (Newman 2010)
 		- ./csn (..) --mlcc		: Mean Local Clustering Coefficient (Watts & Strogatz 1998)
 		- ./csn (..) --dc		: degree centrality
+		- ./csn (..) --cc		: closeness centrality

 	6. One can also execute the epidemic models on the generated network.
 	The selection of the model is done by adding --sir or --sis for the